khaldoun-xyz/standard/README.md

 ## Systems that help us

-Many people don't think about *how they work*.
 We deliberately integrated certain behaviours because they give us speed and focus while maintaining independence and creativity.